-Except maybe Jason Momoa (Jason if you are reading this, I just want you to know this is all a ruse, I’m still waiting for you❤️)
+Except maybe Jason Momoa (Jason if you are reading this, I just want you to know I’m still waiting for you❤️)

 So I started towards him, the lump in my throat gradually fading away.
 I started to smile as I walked.
 I was feeling more confident with every step.

-Besides, I spent my entire teen & adult life watching crimes and investigation shows.
-I know how to properly dispose a body if need be.
+Besides, I reminded myself “you spent your entire teen & adult life watching crime and investigation shows.
+You know how to properly dispose a body if need be.”

 Until it was time to leave my home….

-Once more panic started to steal in to the pack back of my mind.
-As I threw clothes into a box and prepared to go to my husband’s house.
-I felt the dreaded lump return and my throat start to close up once more.
+Once more panic started to steal into the pack back of my mind.
+As I threw clothes into a box and prepared to go to my “husband’s house”.
+The dreaded lump returned and my throat started to close up once more.